 “Children are an inspiration to me; each child holds a promise for our future.” – Pooja Vishindas

-It was this this simple vision that Pooja Vishindas, Chief Curriculum Officer at Nurture Education Group decided to be an Early Childhood educator.
+It was this simple vision that Pooja Vishindas, Chief Curriculum Officer at Nurture Education Group decided to be an Early Childhood Educator.

 After graduating from Ngee Ann Polytechnic with a Diploma in Early Childhood Education (Teaching & Leadership), Pooja aspired to contribute her skills and knowledge to the children and families.